 In the early phases of Bell’s Palsy, the most important issue is protecting the eye, since people are unable to effectively blink.
 Eye drops are used during the day, and thicker ointments and gels at night.
 Taping the eye so that it stays shut during sleep is also extremely common practice.
-Those who recover to completely normal usually do not need physical therapy or other interventions
+Those who recover to completely normal usually do not need physical therapy or other interventions.
+(Eye Care)

 The difficulty with Bell’s Palsy is that 30% of patients develop some long-term dysfunction to their facial movements.
 This dysfunction can range from extremely mild (nobody but the patient would notice it), to rather extreme (patient appears different at rest and while making facial expressions).
 Symptoms usually manifests as tightness on the affected side, and involuntary movements of one part of the face when a person is intentionally moving another part of the face.
-This phenomenon, called synkinesis, is managed with facial nerve physical therapy, as well as with medications, and even surgical interventions.
+This phenomenon, called synkinesis, is managed with facial nerve physical therapy, as well as with BOTOX, and occasionally surgical interventions.

 When a patient has been diagnosed with Bell’s Palsy, it’s important to be certain that no other condition is being missed.
 If the weakness is fully evolved (meaning no longer changing for the worse) within 72 hours of onset, and the patient experiences some evidence of recovery within four months (even the tiniest bit), then it is likely to represent Bell’s Palsy.
-However, if the condition develops more slowly, for example over weeks to months, or if the condition shows absolutely no sign of resolution in the first four months, then more exhaustive diagnostic testing should be performed to be certain that some other kind of pathology is not being missed.
+However, if the condition develops more slowly, for example over weeks to months, or if the condition shows absolutely no sign of resolution in the first four months, then more thorough diagnostic testing should be performed to be certain that some other kind of pathology is not being missed.